cecid/hermes-docs/docs/source/application.rst

 .. image:: _static/images/application/3_general_integration_architecture.png

-The above figure shows a typical application integration architecture in which there are two parties exchange business messages with the assistance of Hermes through ebMS 2.0 or AS2 over various transport protocols, such as HTTP, HTTPS or SMTP.
+The above figure shows a typical application integration architecture with Hermes.
+Two parties exchange business messages with Hermes through ebMS 2.0 or AS2 over a transport protocol, such as HTTP, HTTPS or SMTP.

-On the sending side, there is a backend system, which contains some business data to be transferred to the receiver party.
-The developers on the sender side need to develop an application, which extract the backend system and submits the data to Hermes through web services.
-After submitting the payloads to Hermes, the application can also invoke a web service to check whether the delivery is successful.
+On the sender side, a backend system produces business data to be transferred to the receiver party.
+The sender application extracts the data from the backend system and submit them to Hermes through a web service.
+The sender's Hermes sends the data as payloads in a business message.
+Then, the application invokes a web service to check whether the message is delivered successfully.

-On the receiver side, there is a backend system, which is responsible for storing the incoming business data, received from its business partner.
-The developers on the sender side need to develop an application, which invokes a web service provided by Hermes, to receive the business messages and payloads and persists them into the backend systems.
-In some cases, this receiving party may reply the sending party.
+On the receiver side, Hermes receives the message.
+The receiver application retrieves the message from Hermes, extracts the payloads from the message, and stores them into the receiver backend system.

-The application interfaces with Hermes using web services.
-So, the benefits of web services generally apply.
+The application interacts with Hermes using web services, i.e., SOAP or RESTful APIs.
+The benefits of using web services generally apply.
 For example,

-*  	Implementation independent.
-Since the application interfaces with Hermes using web services, the application can be implemented in any programming languages, as long as the web service library is supported.
+*  	**Implementation-independent.** Since the application interacts with Hermes using web services, the application can be implemented in any programming languages, as long as web services are supported.

-*  	Firewall friendly.
-The web services provided by Hermes use HTTP as the transport protocol.
-The application needs to invoke the web services over HTTP but the Hermes does not need to connect to the application.
-Therefore, even if there is a firewall between Hermes and the application, the firewall is only required to allow HTTP connections from the application to Hermes.
+*  	**Firewall-friendly.** The web services provided by Hermes use HTTP as the transport protocol.
+The application calls Herms with web services over HTTP; this way, persistant and stateful connectivity between Hermes and the application is not required.
+Even when there is a firewall between Hermes and the application, the application can communicate with Hermes as long as HTTP connections between them are not blocked.

-Prerequisite
+Prerequisites
-^^^^^^^^^^^^
+^^^^^^^^^^^^^

-The source code shown below is originally from the :download:`Hermes loopback test <_static/hermes2_loopback.zip>`.
-Please refer to it for more details.
+The source code shown below comes the :download:`Hermes loopback test <_static/hermes2_loopback.zip>`.
-The sample code assumes that Hermes is using ``localhost`` with port ``8080`` (the default port of Tomcat).
+The sample code assumes that Hermes is using :samp:`localhost` with port :literal:`8080` (i.e., the default port of Tomcat).

-The sample code requires the libraries shown below:
+The sample code requires the following libraries:

 * :file:`activation.jar`
 * :file:`mail.jar`

-Global import for web service sample code
+Import Java Packages in Web Service Client
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Each web service sample code requires at **least** the imports shown below to run properly:
+You are required to import the following Java packages to program a SOAP web service:

 .. code-block:: java